 Which is what this whole thing is about.
 Guns are comfort for people who are afraid, frightened of a changing world, of menacing minorities, of dangers real and imagined.
 And to be honest, I recognize that placebo as having a value.
 It's bad to be scared.
 Arm yourselves, by all means.
 I wouldn't dream of stopping you.
 Though I don't understand why your fear should be the only consideration on this subject, the beginning, middle and end of the debate, not that we're debating.

 If you are terrified, of life, of your neighbors, of vague menaces, get a gun or, rather, lots of guns, since, like any addiction, one stops being effective, and you need more to get the same calming effect.
 Not for all gun owners, let me state clearly, not that it will help.
 Maybe you're a security guard, or like to hunt squirrels.
 There are uses.
 But for a lot they're totems, comfort objects, like little metal dollies.
 Certainly the guys I heard from yesterday seemed to have that going on.
 Though owning lots of guns doesn't seem to make them feel secure either -- they're still afraid, afraid now that someone will take their guns.
 Afraid of my analyzing this, of asking questions.
 Pointing out that, rather than making anyone safer in any way other than the psychological, guns imperil their owners, their families and everybody else.
-It seems unfair that I can understand and accept their reasoning but they can neither grasp nor accept mine.
+It seems unfair that I can listen to and understand and accept their reasoning but they can neither hear nor grasp nor accept mine, nor even make the effort.
 Enough.
 As I said, let's not argue about it.
 Because the incident that happened in your youth, the fistfight that wed you to guns for life, is not a compelling argument for an armed society, in my view.
 And you obviously aren't listening to anything I have to say.
 But thanks for reading.